FAQ：The 1st Solicitation of Entities starting FY2023

 Yes, any overseas companies are eligible for application independently as long as they satisfy the requirements set forth in article 6.
 Application Requirements in the Guidelines of the Subsidy Program, such as “(The entities) ensure organizations for properly conducting the relevant subsidized project.”, “(The entities) have the capacity, knowledge and experience required for conducting the relevant subsidized project”, etc.

-How will the information contained in the application documents be handled?
+How is the information in the application documents handled?

-METI and PMO will NOT use the contents of application documents submitted for other purposes than the evaluation/review.
+METI and PMO will NOT use all the application documents submitted for any purposes other than the evaluation/review.
 And we’ve made a non-disclosure agreement with all the members of the review committee.
 Nevertheless, you have to be noted that the information which has not been classified as confidential will be subject to disclosure as a response to the legal request for disclosure.